 Retinol in Squalane (1%, 0.5% or 0.2%)

-Retinol is one of the products most likely to irritate, and many people find that it makes their skin red or peel.
+Retinol is a form of Vit A that can help make skin look younger by smoothing out lines and wrinkles.
+Evening out skin tone and making skin softer.
+And one of the products is most likely to irritate, and many people find that it makes their skin red or peel.
 But some people think the benefits of retinol make this worth it.
 The more you use it, the more your skin gets used to it.
 This makes it worth it in the long run.
 If you want to start using retinol as part of your skincare routine, you should start with the weakest strength (0.2%); then, if your skin needs it, you can slowly work your way up to a higher strength.

 - It’s not as scary as it sounds!
 I use Retinol 1% in my skincare routine, which is safe and good for my skin.
 Make sure to do a patch test and start with lower percentages to see if it works for you.